carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 to be constant at compilation time ("kind" parameters) or deferred to execution ("len" parameters).

-Derived types can inherit ("extend") from one other derived type, no more.
+Derived types can inherit ("extend") from at most one other derived type.
 They can have user-defined destructors (`FINAL` procedures).
 They can specify default initial values for their components.
 With some work, one can also specify a general constructor function,